CarbonPackages/Carbon.Pipeline/Readme.md

 | `yarn build`    | Build the files once for production             |         ✓          | `concurrently yarn:build:*`                          |
 | `yarn pipeline` | Run install, and build the files for production |         ✓          | `yarn install --silent --non-interactive;yarn build` |

-The tasks are splitted up, so they can run in paralell mode.
-But you can also run them seperatly:
+The tasks are split up, so they can run in parallel mode.
+But you can also run them separately:

 | Command          | Description                                    | Optimize file size | Command                                                 |
 | ---------------- | ---------------------------------------------- | :----------------: | ------------------------------------------------------- |